 The antiviral effect of abacavir is due to its intracellular anabolite, carbovir-triphosphate, which interferes with HIV viral RNA-dependent DNA polymerase, leading to inhibition of viral replication.
 This intracellular anabolite has been shown to have a long elimination half-life of greater than 20 hours, allowing for once-daily dosing.

 Abacavir is administered as 300 mg twice daily or as 600 mg once daily.
 It is also available as part of several co-formulated tablets.
 These different co-formulations are part of nucleoside/nucleotide reverse transcriptase inhibitors (NRTIs).

-There are no dosage adjustments recommended in patients with renal impairment and Abacavir is well tolerated in patients that would benefit from NRTI use with renal pathology from other antiretrovirals.
-Dosing adjustment in hepatic impairment is recommended.
+There are no dosage adjustments recommended in patients with renal impairment, and abacavir is well-tolerated in patients that would benefit from NRTI use with renal pathology from other antiretrovirals.
+The recommendation is to dose-adjust in hepatic impairment.
 Mild hepatic impairment denoted as Child-Pugh class A is suggested at 200 mg twice daily as an oral solution.
 Contraindications to abacavir include moderate to severe hepatic impairment, Child-Pugh class B or C, due to lack of evidence.

-Abacavir should be avoided in people with coronary artery disease and in those at increased risk of myocardial infarction due to an increased risk of hyperlipidemia and cardiovascular events.
+Clinicians should avoid abacavir should in people with coronary artery disease and those at increased risk of myocardial infarction due to an increased risk of hyperlipidemia and cardiovascular events.